 Business owners must be responsible for their own savings

 Unlike employees whose employers must pay superannuation for their employees, as a business owner you are responsible for funding for your own superannuation.
 You need to adopt an approach of “paying yourself” as early as possible even if it is just $20 a week (enough to get the government co-contribution) while building a business on a low income.
-Increase this by 5% every 6 months, and add more in the good years after tax planning with your accountant or financial planner.
+Increase this by five percent every six months, and add more in the good years after tax planning with your accountant or financial planner.

 As a small business owner, your retirement plan will usually be built around a business retirement or exit plan.
 This does not necessarily mean the end of the business, but part of your superannuation planning may include the sale of the business.